MusicPlayerDaemon/MPD/doc/user.rst

    * - **always_on yes|no**
      - If set to yes, then :program:`MPD` attempts to keep this audio output always open.
 This may be useful for streaming servers, when you don't want to disconnect all listeners even when playback is accidentally stopped.
    * - **mixer_type hardware|software|null|none**
-     - Specifies which mixer should be used for this audio output: the hardware mixer (available for ALSA :ref:`alsa_plugin`, OSS :ref:`oss_plugin` and PulseAudio :ref:`pulse_plugin`), the software mixer, the "null" mixer (null; allows setting the volume, but with no effect; this can be used as a trick to implement an external mixer :ref:`external_mixer`) or no mixer (none).
+     - Specifies which mixer should be used for this audio output: the hardware mixer (available for ALSA :ref:`alsa_plugin`, OSS :ref:`oss_plugin` and PulseAudio :ref:`pulse_plugin`), the software mixer, the ":samp:`null`" mixer (allows setting the volume, but with no effect; this can be used as a trick to implement an external mixer :ref:`external_mixer`) or no mixer (:samp:`none`).
 By default, the hardware mixer is used for devices which support it, and none for the others.

 Configuring filters
 -------------------

 Filters are plugins which modify an audio stream.

-To configure a filter, add a filter block to :file:`mpd.conf`:
+To configure a filter, add a :code:`filter` block to :file:`mpd.conf`:

 .. code-block:: none